huguesb/bruant.info/pages/vps.md

 ### Postfix

-Postifx is our SMTP server, the crucial component that talks to remote SMTP servers and ensures that email gets routed correctly.
+Postifx is our SMTP server, the crucial component that ensures that both incoming and outgoing emails get routed correctly.

 The main postfix configuration is stored in `/etc/postfix/main.cf`.
-Mine uses virtual mailboxes, enables TLS, proxies SASL auth through Dovecot and pipes all emails to Dovecot LMTP server (mostly to benefit from Sieve scripting):
+Mine uses virtual mailboxes, pipes all emails to Dovecot LMTP, enables TLS and proxies SASL auth through Dovecot:

 {%highlight text%}
 myhostname = bruant.info